Monday's losses wiped out slight quarterly gains for the S&P 500 and Dow, sending them into negative territory for the year.» Read More

 Today Disney opens 'Cars 2' in over 4,100 theaters, making it Pixar's widest-ever launch.
 There's little question that the film will win the U.S. box office this weekend — it's expected to gross $50 to $55 million.
 But that's less than the first 'Cars' film...but the movie is just one tiny piece of 'Cars' importance to Disney's bottom line.

 A currency trade on the Greek austerity vote, with Rebecca Patterson, JPMorgan Private Bank.
 Also, the Fast Money traders with stocks that pop.

-The Fast Money traders take on today's market movers.
+The Fast Money traders weigh in on trades to make today.